Glossary of Commonly Used Terms

 MITIGATION

-A term which means that the Department has found facts during its investigation or at the hearing which causes the Department to decrease a penalty from the standard penalty imposed for a violation.
+If the Department uncovers facts during its investigation or at the administrative hearing that cause a reduction from the standard penalty for a violation.

 PERMIT (TO ALLOW)

-The word can be used in the sense that a licensee allowed some violation to occur on the premises, such as employees illegally soliciting drinks from customers or employees selling alcoholic beverages to obviously intoxicated persons.
+When a licensee allows a violation to occur on the premises (e.g., employees illegally soliciting drinks from customers or selling alcoholic beverages to obviously intoxicated people).

 PREMISES